 France - Assignats

 During the French Revolution (1789-1799), France's revolutionary government was in desperate need of money to continue operating.
-It issued these assignats in huge quantities, not redeemable in gold or silver, but backed by the the reclaimed land of the church.
+It issued assignats in huge quantities, not redeemable in gold or silver, but backed by the the reclaimed land of the church.
 The hope was to provide a stimulus to the country's economy and to sell off the properties to the middle class, supporting the fundamental motivations of the Revolution.
 This was the beginning of a huge monetary failure, which resulted in a cycle of inflation and further issues of assignats, finally bringing the ultimate collapse of the French financial system in 1796.
 Paper money is a source of tyranny, corruption, and delusions;

 a veritable orgy of delirious authority